tw-aws-d2e/databricks-aws-datamesh-starterkit/README.md

   - data_ingestion_job: simulates an input port
   - stock_last_sales_job: creates unity catalog, main process, publish to Data Mesh Manager, and test the Data Contract.

+- root folder contains yml files for Databricks bundle, data contract, and data product information
+- src folder contains python notebooks that are used in the jobs
+- resources folder contains job yml files

 This code is modified from [this article on building a data product with Databricks](https://www.datamesh-architecture.com/howto/build-a-dataproduct-with-databricks).

 # Installation and Setup